Truth in Love

 “For I did not speak on my own, but the Father who sent me commanded me to say all that I have spoken.”
 John 12:49 NIV

-Do we want to be fully like our Saviour?
-Then we must be under the instruction of the Holy spirit, minute by minute, hour by hour, day into year into eternity.
-Then we shall speak the truth in love always, only speaking what the Father tells us to say.
+Do we want to be fully like our Saviour, to overcome, to be perfected in Him through death to self?
+Then we must be under the instruction of the holy spirit, minute by minute, hour by hour, day by day, year by year, into eternity.
+Then we shall speak the truth in love always, only speaking what the Father tells us to say, just as our Lord and King did on this earth.
 What a reconciliation this is!

 Previous